goeiebook/creativelab/narrative.md

 ## Discovery Requires Circumstance

 Stories begin somewhere.
 Nobody was looking at my work.
 I created a Twitter account because marketing seemed necessary.
 As a consequence I read [a retweet](https://twitter.com/PRHDigital/status/707503572733313024) via @editionsatplay.
-A mention about a program looking for new applicants.
+It mentioned a program looking for new applicants.

 ![the application site][default]